HomeworldSDL/HomeworldSDL/README.md

 Nix will download everything it needs, build the HomeworldSDL source code, then run the resulting binary.

 If you don't have Nix installed, please refer to [`Linux/BUILD.md`](Linux/BUILD.md).

+### macOS

+Go into the 'Mac' directory, and use the xcode project.
+Please note, you will need the SDL2.framework before you start.
+This can be found on the releases page of SDL's github repository as a .dmg file.
+Place this file into the same directory as the xcode project file and then proceed to build the engine.

 [Nix]: https://nixos.org/nix/